In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 - Public liability insurance — this covers you if somebody makes a claim against your business relating to injury or property damage.

-- Professional indemnity insurance — this can compensate your business if it is being sued by a client for making an error that leads to financial loss.
+- Professional indemnity insurance (also known as professional liability insurance) — this can compensate your business if it is being sued by a client for making an error that leads to financial loss.

 - Cyber insurance — this can protect your business from digital threats such as data breaches or hacks.